Medical Project

 Project Information

 The clinic is dedicated to the health and welfare of the San Bushman community.
-The San are considered to be the oldest culture in the world and are traditionally hunter-gatherers.
+The San, with their very ancient, rich culture, are traditionally hunter-gatherers.
 They have been forced from their original lands, which are increasingly being used for grazing cattle, leaving the San unable to carry on their traditional lifestyle.
-Bushman are treated as third-class citizens and live in extreme poverty.
+Bushmen are treated as third-class citizens and live in extreme poverty.

 The project is committed to improving the lives of the San community through education, healthcare and improved living conditions.
 The project aims to give the next generation of this poverty-stricken community the education, healthcare and help they need to survive and to build a brighter, healthier future.